-STEPHEN SPAZ SCHNEE: STITCH OF THE WORLD is just about to be released.
-How are you feeling about the album and the journey you took to make it?
+STEPHEN SPAZ SCHNEE: OUT OF MY HEAD is about to be released.
+How are you feeling about the album and the reaction to it so far?

 PAUL COLLINS: I’m very happy with the entire process of making this record.
 Usually, the making of a record is a lot more difficult – for some reason all the aspects of this recording came together relatively easy.
 The music, the recording and mixing, the artwork, we were so lucky to get Bob Gruen for the photos, and then, of course, our label Alive did a superb job of bringing it all together!
 The reaction has been great so far but as always there is a lot to do to promote a record.